 California has the most expensive gas prices in the country.
 This is mainly due to the high taxes charged on gas.

 Furthermore, California has a special requirement for a more environmentally friendly gas blend to reduce greenhouse emissions.

 This requirement adds extra costs to gas production, which are then passed on to the consumer.

 3. High Taxes

 California has one of the highest taxation rates on income in the country.
-Ranging from 1% to 13%, the taxation system is designed to relieve pressure from lower earners and distribute the burden more on the high-net-worth individuals.
+Ranging from 1% to 13%, the taxation system is designed to relieve pressure from lower earners and distribute the burden more on high-net-worth individuals.